-Annual/Semiannual Reports to Shareholders
+Annual/Semiannual Reports to Shareholders and Form N-CSR

-Additional information about the Fund's investments is available in the Fund's annual and semiannual reports to shareholders.
+Additional information about the Fund's investments is available in the Fund's annual and semiannual reports to shareholders and in Form N-CSR.
 In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semiannual financial statements.